Select your language

 Household heating is the most important direct source of fine particulate matter

-PM can be emitted directly, but it can also be formed indirectly from precursors through chemical reactions.
-According to the most recent Belgian figures (2019), the most important direct source of PM2.5 is heating by households, where the use of wood disproportionally contributes to emissions.
-Other major sources of direct PM emissions are transport, where road traffic is most important, and heavy industry.
-The most important precursors of indirect PM are ammonia, nitrogen oxides, and sulphur dioxide.
-Ammonia is primarily emitted by the agricultural sector, especially by livestock.
-Sulphur dioxide, itself an air pollutant, originates mostly from heavy industry [1].
+Aside from direct emissions, PM can also be formed from precursors through chemical reactions occurring in the air.
+The most important precursors of indirect PM are ammonia, nitrogen oxides and sulphur dioxide.
+Ammonia is primarily emitted by the agricultural sector, and especially by livestock.
+Sulphur dioxide, itself an air pollutant, originates mostly from heavy industry and energy production [1].

 Exposure to particulate matter can lead to cardiovascular and respiratory diseases and lung cancer